 Bamboo

-Usually associated with pandas or building scaffolding in Hong Kong, during the new year, bamboo plants (juk ji or zhúzi, 竹子) are a lucky plant believed to bring good luck and fortune.
-Their sturdiness also makes them symbolic of strength.
-They’re easy to care for, and sometimes seen growing in interesting twists and turns.
-The number of stalks a bamboo plant has represents various blessings.
-For instance, two stalks bring double the luck and five stalks bring overall good health.
-Note that four stalks are never gifted, as the number four (si, 四), sounds similar to the Chinese word for “death” (si, 死).
+Often associated with pandas or building scaffolding in Hong Kong, bamboo plants (fu gwai juk or fù guì zhú, 富貴竹) during the New Year are believed to bring good luck and fortune.
+Their sturdiness symbolizes strength.
+Easy to care for, they sometimes grow in unique twists and turns.
+The number of stalks represents different blessings; for example, two stalks signify double luck, and five stalks symbolize overall good health.
+However, four stalks are never gifted, as the number four (si, 四) sounds similar to the Chinese word for “death” (si, 死).

 Gladiolus

-Gladiolus (gim laan or jiànlán, 劍蘭), also known as the Sword Lily, features an abundant amount of blossoms on a single branch.
-It’s a beautiful flower for home decor coming in colors like white for purity, red for passionate love, yellow for cheerfulness and purple for grace.
-The gladiolus represents growth or promotion in your career and self-development.
-These flowers begin blooming in July and carry into early winter, steadily progressing throughout the year and syncing up to their Chinese symbolic meaning.
-For Chinese New Year, it’s most common to go for the fiery red gladiolus!
+Gladiolus (gim laan or jiànlán, 劍蘭), also known as the Sword Lily, features an abundant number of blossoms on a single branch.
+It’s a beautiful flower for home decor, coming in colours like white for purity, red for passionate love, yellow for cheerfulness, and purple for grace.
+The gladiolus symbolizes career growth and self-development.
+These flowers bloom from July into early winter, reflecting their symbolic meaning in Chinese culture.
+For Chinese New Year, the fiery red gladiolus is most in demand!

 Jade plant

-Bearing resemblance to most of the auspicious meanings behind the plants seen thus far, jade plants (yuk chong or yù chǎng, 玉廠) symbolize prosperity, wealth and fortune.
-Native to South Africa, jade plants are highly regarded for their leaves that look like jade stones; thus, the prosperous meaning they hold.
-They take on a tree form and are easy to care for as they fall under the succulent family, requiring little time and attention.
-Their longevity and self-sustaining ways also earn them the symbolic virtue of strength.
+Bearing resemblance to the auspicious meanings of plants discussed so far, jade plants (yuk syu or yù shù, 玉樹) symbolize prosperity, wealth, and fortune.
+Native to South Africa, they are highly regarded for their leaves that look like jade stones, hence the prosperous meaning they hold.
+Taking on a tree-like form, jade plants are easy to care for, as they fall under the succulent family and require minimal attention.
+Their longevity and self-sustaining nature also symbolize strength.

 Solanum mammosum

-Also called “nipplefruits”, “fox head”, “cow’s udder”, or “apple of Sodom”, solanum mammosum plants can be seen in wet markets and shops during Chinese New Year.
-Called ng doi tung tong (五代同堂) in Chinese, which can be literally translated as “five generations together household”, the fruit represents longevity for the family.
-Don’t be fooled by this beautiful golden-coloured fruit – it is inedible and poisonous.
+Also known as “nipplefruits, “fox head”, “cow’s udder”, or “apple of Sodom”, solanum mammosum plants are commonly found in wet markets and shops during Chinese New Year.
+In Cantonese, they are called ng doi tung tong (or wǔ dài tóng táng in Putunghua, 五代同堂), which literally translates to “Five Generations Living Together”, symbolizing longevity for the family.
+However, despite its beautiful golden colour, be aware that this fruit is inedible and poisonous.